 What surveyors want to see for review of med orders

-Most ED managers breathed a sigh of relief after The Joint Commission approved an interim action, effective Jan.
-1, 2007, that changed the requirement for pharmacy review of ED medication orders [element of performance (EP) 1 for standard 4.10 of medication management].
+Most ED nurses breathed a sign of relief after The Joint Commission approved an interim action, effective Jan.
+1, 2007, that changed the requirement for pharmacy review of ED medication orders (element of performance [EP] 1 for standard 4.10 of medication management).
 The new requirement allowed pharmacists to retrospectively review the orders, but just 14 weeks later, the action was suspended.

 "I am extremely disappointed in the reversal of this action," says Alisa Murchek, RN, MS, associate director of nursing for the ED at University of Illinois at Chicago Medical Center.
 "This has been a huge challenge for our ED.
 To comply, we switched to an electronic fix, which interfaces pharmacy with the ED medication dispensing machine."

 Now, when a medication is ordered electronically, the order is first verified by a pharmacist and then sent to the ED's automated medication dispensing machine.
-"A nurse can remove only verified medicines from the machine," says Murchek.
+"A nurse can remove only verified medicines from the machine," she says.
 "We have the capability to override the verification process for medications such as those needed for rapid intubation."